chuasweechin/papa-what-is-this/README.md

 # Papa, what is this?

-Implemented using React and Google Vision API
+Implemented using React and Google Vision, Text to Speech and Storage API